ESWAT/cektop/README.md

 If there’s a Grunt plugin for it you can use it; remove and extend things as needed.
 Once you’re satisfied with your work you can publish it with a single Grunt task.

-## Example

-You’re looking at it.
-The `master` branch of this repo contains the development files, while the `gh-pages` branch contains only the files needed for the [CEKTOP website](http://eswat.ca/cektop).

 ## Start

 You will need [Node.js](http://nodejs.org/download/) installed to use CEKTOP.